Saniiyaa404/Amazon_project/README.md

 This page is a **personal project made solely for educational purposes**.

 # Amazon_project
-🛒 Amazon Clone (HTML & CSS Only)
+🛒 Amazon Homepage Clone (HTML & CSS Only)
-Welcome to my Amazon Clone – a simple and static replica of the Amazon homepage built using only HTML and CSS.
+Welcome to my Amazon Homepage Clone – a simple and static replica of the Amazon homepage built using only HTML and CSS.
+Also, no data collection or interactivity is enabled.
 This is the first web clone I've ever built, and it helped me understand the structure of real-world websites and how layout, design, and responsiveness come together.

 🔨 What I Used
 HTML5 – for structuring the page.